partoftheworlD/IDA7py_FunctionStringAssociate/README.md

 How to run it
 --------------------------------------------------------------
-When the program required for analysis is loaded, press "File->Script file" and select script
+When the program required for analysis is loaded, press "Edit/Plugins/FunctionStringAssociate"

 How it works
 ---------------------------------------------------------------